 - Helpful tips to navigate stakeholder relationships and provide impactful insights

-Bob Berry is a customer experience expert with twenty-five years’ in marketing, strategy, and market research, and twenty years of in-lab and remote usability testing experience with consumers, corporate, and small business users.
+Bob is a customer experience expert with twenty-five years’ in marketing, strategy, and market research, and twenty years of in-lab and remote usability testing experience with consumers, corporate, and small business users.
 He has a passion for uncovering key insights that increase user delight, and that lead to more conversions and revenue for his clients.
 He has worked directly with all kinds of users, customers, and interactive experiences to propose and implement many innovations and solutions for client’s systems of all sizes and complexity.
 Bob has conducted thousands of remote user testing sessions, focus groups, and user experience research projects over many years, for online marketing services, e-commerce sites, email initiatives, call center systems, e-learning programs, promotional websites, and more.

 Kristin is a Senior UX Researcher With 15 years-experience in human-centered design.
 She has worked with marketing and brand teams to understand user behavior, create valuable solutions, and validate ideas across the entire user journey.
 Her portfolio of work includes Fortune 500 companies and startups alike, including those in the consumer and B2B software, consumer products, healthcare, and media industries.
 Her experience in remote research includes hundreds of remote research sessions to generate an understanding about users and gain a direction on design and product choices.
 Kristin has also been a speaker at Forrester CX, UXPA, and SXSW Interactive and published articles in UX Magazine and UXPA Magazine.
 Currently, she teaches Design-Thinking at UC-Berkeley Extension.